cgxarrie-go/validator/README.md

 vldtr.BreakOnFailure() configures the validator to stop processing steps when the first failure is encountered ValidatorStep.BreakOnFailure() configures the step to stop processing if the step fails

-### Methods

-#### BreakOnFailure
+#### Methods

-If added to a validator, the validator will stop processing steps when the first step fails
+- BreakOnFailure(): If added to a validator, the validator will stop processing steps whenever there is a failure

-#### AddStep
-Adds a step to the validator

-The result of the validation will include all the added steps and the steps

-#### AddValidator
-Adds a validator a a step to the current validator
+- AddStep(fn): Adds a step to the validator

-The result of the validation will include all the added steps and the steps of the added validator
+- AddValidator(validator): Adds a validator a a step to the current validator.The result of the validation will include all the added steps and the steps of the added validator

-#### Validate()
-Runs the validation steps and returns the result
+-Validate(request): Runs the validation steps and returns the result

-### Example
+#### Example

 ```Go
 import (